stavalfi/lectures/Cpp lvalue rvalue and between.md

 ### Object definitions

-I will start by introducing the common, valid and different definitions for the term `obejct`.
+I will start by introducing the common, valid and different definitions for the term `object`.
 Throughout this tutorial, I will implicitly use the first definition.

 > **Definition 1.1.** An ___object in c programing language___  is an area in the memory which contain an address we can reach which _may_ contain data.